 The day your teenager gets their driver’s license is a significant moment for the whole family.
 Your new driver has just earned some new freedoms.
 And you’ve got an extra driver to help carpool and run errands.

-Getting your driver’s license also presents teenagers with an important opportunity: to decide whether to they are open to becoming an organ donor.
+But getting a driver’s license also presents teenagers with another important opportunity: to decide whether to become an organ donor.
 My two kids signed up to become organ donors without a second thought when they got their driver’s licenses.
 Their receptive attitude is consistent with that of today’s young people, says James Pardes, vice president of marketing and communications for the organ donation nonprofit LiveOnNY.
 “Organ donation is a cause that teens and young adults are embracing,” he says, whereas it might not be as comfortable for their parents.

 - On any given day, 117,000 people are waiting for an organ transplant.

 - Nearly 2,000 of those waiting are children.